buildkite/terraform-provider-buildkite/docs/data-sources/signed_pipeline_steps.md

 ### Optional

 - `jwks` (String, Sensitive) The JSON Web Key Set (JWKS) to use for signing.
+All double-quotes in the JSON object must be escaped `\"`.
 If `jwks_key_id` is not specified, and the set contains exactly one key, that key will be used.